 Complete our referral form for a person you support or family member in need of services

 If you or a loved one needs help now, our caring staff are available.
 Reach out today.

-Addiction is a serious problem that causes harm not only to individuals and families, but also to public safety.
-Advocates offers a number of programs and treatment options for people struggling with addiction so they can embark on a path to recovery.
+Addiction is a serious problem that causes harm to individuals, families, and communities.
+Advocates offers a number of programs and treatment options for people dealing with addiction so they can embark on a path to recovery.

 First Offender Driver Alcohol Education

 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
-The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Ayer.
+The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling in Harvard.
 Referrals are made by the adjudicating court.

 Second Offender Aftercare